Published on 06 October 2022

 Treatment for Sleep Anxiety

-Cognitive behaviour therapy (CBT):
+Cognitive behavior therapy (CBT):

 • Sleep hygiene.
 It is necessary to change essential lifestyle habits, which may affect our sleep-wake cycle.
 Sleep hygiene can be very effective in children as it will help them maintain routine activities while reducing their anxieties.